Pages Menu

 Pacific Coast Bicycle Tour: Bikes & Gear

-Pacific Coast Bicycle Tour - Bikes & Gear
+Pacific Coast Bicycle Tour Packing List

 Excuse my lack of updates this past week.
-I’ve been running around with my head chopped off making sure I’ve got all of the loose ends tied up for my upcoming Pacific Coast Bike Tour, giving away a free two-night stay at Courtyard by Marriott, replying to an endless inbox of emails, planning for my trip to Miami & Key West in July, one last trip to REI, working on a freelance web project, and nursing my big toe due to an extremely painful ingrown toenail.
-OUCH!
-Talk about horrible timing on that last one!
+I’ve been running around with my head chopped off making sure I’ve got all of the loose ends tied up for my upcoming Pacific Coast Bike Tour, as well as giving away a free two-night stay at Courtyard by Marriott, replying to an endless inbox of emails, and planning for my trip to Miami and Key West in July.

-1985 Trek 520
+1985 Trek 520 Touring Bicycle

-1985 Trek 520 - Ochocinco
+1985 TREK 520

-Meet Ochocinco, the 1985 Trek 520 sport-touring bike.
+Meet Ochocinco, my 1985 Trek 520 touring bicycle.
 I picked up this gem off of free agency back in January and he’s been on the sidelines ever since.
 Ochocinco is a veteran in the touring game and one of the most highly recommended touring bikes around.
 He’s got a strong, solid frame and he’s built to last.
-Ocho might not be the fastest bike on the road but he should have no problem getting me to my final destination with his reliability, his street smarts, and his overall swag.
+At least, I hope so!

 Price: $240